michaelgrosner/tribeca/README.md

 Added PNG files as configuration files.

-Updated books, wallets and tickers out of javascript (all exchanges).
+Updated gateways out of javascript (all exchanges).

 Added built-in C++ WWW Server to replace expressjs and socketio.